MedPruner: Training-Free Hierarchical Token Pruning for Efficient 3D Medical Image Understanding in Vision-Language Models: Experiments

 \subsection{Ablation Study}

 \textbf{Component Analysis.} We first evaluate the contribution of each MedPruner component on the AMOS-MM dataset, with results summarized in Table~\ref{tab:ablation}.
-As shown in Table~\ref{tab:ablation}, IAF significantly reduces the sequence length and accelerates inference speed from 9.2s to 7.7s.
+As shown in Table~\ref{tab:ablation}, IAF lowers average inference time from 9.2s to 7.7s.
 While this slice-level filtering initially leads to a performance drop, the introduction of Primary token selection and Redundant token clustering effectively restores diagnostic accuracy.
 Specifically, incorporating primary tokens and redundant clustering recovers the Average score to over 100\% of the baseline.
-The full MedPruner configuration achieves an optimal balance, maintaining 99.19\% of the original performance while reaching the highest compression efficiency with a 54.20\% R-Rate.
+The full MedPruner configuration achieves an optimal balance, maintaining 99.19\% of the original performance while reaching the strongest compression with a 54.20\% R-Rate.

 \textbf{Sensitivity of Information Threshold $\tau$.} Fig.~\ref{fig:tau} illustrates the impact of the information threshold $\tau$ on the Hulu-Med-7B model.
-As $\tau$ increases, the token retention rate rises, leading to improved ROUGE-L and METEOR scores.
+As $\tau$ increases, the token retention rate rises, leading to improved Rouge-L and METEOR scores.
 However, these performance gains gradually plateau, indicating that the primary tokens identified by our nucleus selection strategy have already captured the most critical diagnostic features.
 This confirms that further increasing the token count yields diminishing returns, validating the efficiency of our adaptive selection mechanism.